 Alcohol can wreak havoc on your kidneys, liver, and other vital organs; in addition to, the biological risks of over consuming alcohol.

-For example, drug and alcohol abuse increases the chances of an accidental death due from overdose or trauma, such as a car accident or fall.
+For example, drug and alcohol abuse increases the chances of accidental death due to overdose or trauma, such as a car accident or fall.

 The life insurance company will want to know a lot about your drug and alcohol habits.

 Life insurance companies will want to be confident that your drug and alcohol issues are truly behind you.